 The desexing program covers costs associated with the assessment of the animal for suitability for desexing, anaesthesia, monitoring of the animal and pre and post-surgical pain relief.

 Refer to the current financial year'sfees and charges(PDF, 921KB) for the subsidised fees for the desexing program.

 Desexing Program Rules

 - Companion animal must be a minimum of 6 months in age.

 - Owner must be a resident of the Edward River Council local government area.
 Proof of residency will be required.

-- Only animals that are micro-chipped can participate.
+- Only unregistered animals can participate.
 Animals that are not micro-chipped can register for the program and Council will microchip prior to desexing.